tctctttccc/learngit/readme.txt

-git is a distributed version control system git is free software
+git is a distributedd version control system git is free software